 If you’re thinking of starting a brand new blog, don’t be discouraged by the apocalyptic question: is blogging dead?

 We know this is far from the truth.
-With the right marketing strategies, your blog can become successful online.
+But, with the right marketing strategies, your blog can become successful online.
 Using the tools I’ve described will help you develop a blog that will stand out and bring in a targeted audience ready to devour every word you write.

 It’s easy to get lost among the millions of other blogs online.
 You have to pay attention to trends within the industry and adjust your mindset to fit these new changes to your website.
 The era of personal blogs and unfocused content is far behind us.